 Sunmaster Natural Gas Patio Heater - Stainless Steel

-Linger outside just a little longer and enjoy a few more of the cool summer nights and refreshing fall evenings you’ve been longing for bSunmaster_Natural_Gas_Patio_Heatery adding the cozy warmth of a patio heater.
+Linger outside just a little longer and enjoy a few more of the cool summer nights and refreshing fall evenings you’ve been longing for by adding the cozy warmth of a patio heater.

 If you are on the market for a natural gas patio heater, the Sunmaster Natural Gas Patio Heater is the best out there.
 Sure to keep you nice and toasty when the weather cools off, this patio heater emits heat up to a 15’ to 20’ radius and produces up to 41,000 BTU’s.
 Complete with an easy-lite push button start system, the patio heater ignites quickly and easily with the push of a button.
 Measuring 87” tall and weighing in at 41lbs, it also includes side mounted wheels for easy mobility.